TimoSto/ThesorTeX/services/app/documentation/documentation_en.md

 After saving, you have to restart the application once and then it will run on the port you selected.

 Secondly, you can specify the ***Directory for projects***.
 The projects are saved in this directory.
 The path is relative to the storage location of the application.

+You can also activate the browser to open automatically with the correct address as soon as you start the application.